12three7/12three7/README.md

 - most of my music are made in fl studio mobile.
 - i like making, ~~buying~~, and releasing albums.
 - even though i'm a music producer, i've never made a music-related program.
-- i like playing (and modding) mindustry. and i have captured 160 sectors in the (mindustry) campaign. *and i've never captured sector 24.*
+- i like playing mindustry and making mindustry mods. and i have captured 160 sectors in the (mindustry) campaign. *and i've never captured sector 24.*
 - most of my art/sprites/music are weird and very experimental.
 - binary0011 isn't my first mindustry mod, *and that mod has a hjson version.*